KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/S4 Modelling neuromusculoskeletal deficits/README.md

 ## Running PredSim
 Along with adjusting the parameters mentioned above, users will also need to specify the following settings for PredSim:
+1. Use the gait1018 model
-1. Initial guess: Initial guess from inverse kinematics of 100% gait cycle can be used.
+2. Initial guess: Initial guess from inverse kinematics of 100% gait cycle can be used.
 The initial guesses are stored in `<path to PredSim-workshop-bcn-2024>\S4 Modelling neuromusculoskeletal deficits\Data\Data_<CP1 OR CP2>\<IK\<CP4_T0_10_IK_adjusted.mot for subject CP1 and CP16_T0_11_IK_adjusted.mot for subject CP2>`.
-2. While using initial guess base on inverse kinematics, it is advisable to adjust pelvis height of the initial guess `S.subject.adapt_IG_pelvis_y = 1;`.
+3. While using initial guess base on inverse kinematics, it is advisable to adjust pelvis height of the initial guess `S.subject.adapt_IG_pelvis_y = 1;`.
-3. Forward velocity (`S.misc.forward_velocity`): For CP1, the forward velocity is 1.1240 m/s.
+4. Forward velocity (`S.misc.forward_velocity`): For CP1, the forward velocity is 1.1240 m/s.
 For CP2, the forward velocity is 1.0314 m/s.
-4. Simulate a full gait cycle (`S.misc.gaitmotion_type = 'FullGaitCycle';`) instead of the default half gait cycle since the model is not symmetric.
+5. Simulate a full gait cycle (`S.misc.gaitmotion_type = 'FullGaitCycle';`) instead of the default half gait cycle since the model is not symmetric.
-5. Specify your casadi path
+6. Specify your casadi path

 ## Results Analyses:
 After generating PredSim simulations, users can use the plotPredSimResults.m file in the Code folder to compare their results to IK results and result of PredSim run without any parameters estimated (Generic - no personalization).
 Users are allowed to compared multiple PredSim outputs at the same time.
 User can run multiple parameter estimations with varying settings and then the corresponding PredSim.
 This code can then be used to analyze how the predicted kinematics change with the different settings.
 The plotPredSimResults.m has the following required settings;